Standing in a grove of bright aspens on the Bear Jaw trail in Flagstaff

-Being located on the north slope of the San Francisco Peaks, the trail offers some pretty incredible mountain scenery.
+Being located on the north slope of the San Francisco Peaks (the highest mountain range in the state), the trail offers some pretty incredible mountain vistas.
 From Waterline Rd, you can hike 2 miles to the Abineau trail to make it a long 7 mile loop hike, or simply begin your 2.5 mile return trek downhill for a total hike of about 5 miles.
-If you are in great shape and used to the high altitude, then hiking the loop is an absolute must, both for the stunning vistas, incredible leaf peeping, and for the peaceful nature experience.

 Beautiful aspens and pines along the Bear Jaw trail in Flagstaff, Arizona